Here are some Frequently Asked Questions that may help answer any queries you have.

 - Qualified Nurses

 All students have an individual risk assessment that all staff can see.

 Derwen College is Makaton Friendly and staff are Makaton trained.

 If you are in supported living at Derwen College you are registered with the local doctor.

-If you need to see other professionals for help the staff will ask for you.
+If you need to see other professionals, staff will support you to attend appointments.